Komenpurity/PhotoGallery/README.md

 - ReactJs (Frontend)
 - Ruby on Rails (Backend)
-- SQLite3 Database
+- Postgres Database
 - Bootstrap
 - Firebase for Authentication
 - Cypress for Testing
 - VsCode as my text editor
-- AWS
+- Render for deployment

 ## Deliverables